The Baby Boomer Generation loves annuities

-2. Banks Yields Are Low and Will Remain Low.
-It is a political guarantee based on one simple concept: the government must keep interest rates low to avoid an even higher deficit.
+2. Banks Yields Are Low, and Will Remain Low.
+It is a political guarantee based on a straightforward concept: the government must keep interest rates low to avoid an even higher deficit.
 Many depositors sit and wait for the good old days, days with bank CD rates were at 8% or higher.
-Dodd-Frank came along and insisted that bank reserves be higher and banks found the golden egg… fees.
-Banks just don’t really care that much, the FED is providing the money and fees supplying the net income.
+Dodd-Frank came along and insisted that bank reserves be higher and banks found the golden egg, fees.
+Banks don’t care that much, and the FED is providing the money and fees supplying the net income.
 Look at the current sales of fixed annuities sourced in banks, the advantage annuities have over Bank CDs is currently 88 basis points.

-Dr. Marion is correct, the media forces such as security based blogs are fighting annuities and probably will continue.
-They won’t win for one simple reason, once the baby boomers discover our products and their guarantees, they will buy annuities.
-Just look at FIA sales this past quarter, huge increases and it is only the beginning.
+Dr. Marion is correct, the media forces such as security-based blogs are fighting annuities and probably will continue.
+They won’t win for one simple reason, and once the baby boomers discover our products and their guarantees, they will buy annuities.
+Just look at FIA sales this past quarter, huge increases, and it is only the beginning.

 Ever wonder how these could lose money?
 Simple: the answer is fees.

 5. The Outsourcing Syndrome.
-I go to work, I come home, I see the family, I go to bed, I repeat it daily.
+I go to work, and I come home, I see the family, I go to bed, I repeat it daily.
 All this is part of our living routine.
-At work I receive instruction from my boss, he is outsourcing to me, I outsource my children’s education to a school, etc. I use that same outsourcing concept in almost everything I do.
+At work I receive instruction from my boss, he is outsourcing to me.
+I outsource my children’s education to a school, etc. I use that same outsourcing concept in almost everything I do.
 I use other people’s services, doctor, dry cleaner, and gardener, outsource, outsource, outsource.
-Since the mid 1800’s we have evolved into a nation of outsourcers.
-The same will be true when time comes for retirement — we will outsource the responsibility.
-It could be to a financial planner or broker but as safety and security become more paramount, it will likely evolve to a risk manager i.e., an insurance company.
+Since the mid-1800’s we have evolved into a nation of outsourcers.
+The same will be true when the time comes for retirement — we will outsource the responsibility.
+It could be to a financial planner or broker, but as safety and security become more paramount, it will likely evolve to a risk manager, i.e., an insurance company.
 More than likely the insurance company will use an annuity product as the vehicle for retirement income.